bradleyq/stable_player_display/README.md

 Since this resource pack operates purely on a y offset, converting existing Animated Java animations to use Stable Player Display is rather simple.
 Just add a corresponding y offset to each transformation.
 See contents of `animated-java-resources`

+**Warning!
+AJ supports Rotation[1] but Stable Player Display does not!
+Do not summon AJ rigs with Rotation[1]!
+Use a command block to be safe!**

 1. Create player animation using rig similar to `player_anim.ajmodel`
    - **bone dimension and name should not be changed!**
    -  Pivot should remain consistent!
 If they are changed in AJ, update them in the Stable Player Display model as well